EnlightenMedia/number-cells-simulation/README.md

    - **Step**: Execute one simulation tick manually
    - **Start**: Begin continuous simulation at the specified delay (runs until all cells die or manually stopped)
    - **Stop**: Pause the continuous simulation
-   - **Restart**: Regenerate the grid with new random positions using current settings
+   - **Reset**: Regenerate the grid with new random positions using current settings
 4. Monitor the tick counter and status messages for simulation state

 ### Tips